Black American author garners sci-fi

-Many couples that recited their wedding vows in a church believe that God will keep them together.
-How- ever, God gave a man and a woman a will.
+Many couples that recited their wedding vows in a church believe God will keep them together.
+However, God gave a man and a woman a will.
 Therefore, whether love remains cohesive in the union or not, is up

-is up to them.
-Attending church is not enough because couples must return home, often to an environment devoid of passion—cold as the winter’s frost.
+to them.
+Attending church, alone is not enough because couples must return home, often to an environment devoid of passion—cold as the winter’s frost.

 What God has brought together should not be frigid.
 It should be alive with tingling heat.

-But where couples comprising the Silent Generation—the generation defined as people born from 1928 to 1945—remained together for 70-80 years out of tradition, couples in America today, notably baby boomers, are opting for divorce faster than the ink of the marriage certificate can dry.
+But where couples comprising the Silent Generation—defined as people born from 1928 to 1945, who remained together for 70-80 years out of tradition—couples in America today, notably baby boomers, are opting for divorce faster than the ink of the marriage certificate can dry.
 The Silent Generation often endured cold relationships devoid of passion and love.
 But they were determined to remain together even if the love and intimacy had long withered.

 But Christian marriages need love to survive, too.
-And couples, the men in particular must re-learn how to romance their wives.
+And couples—men in particular must re-learn how to romance their wives.
 Something in them must be rekindled.
 Love and romance by Christians is not some- hing to shun or be embarrassed about.
 Everyone needs love, Christian married couples included.
 They should know there is no condemnation between them, as the bed is undefiled.
-Hebrews 13:4: "Marriage is honorable in all, and the bed undefiled....”
+"Marriage is honorable in all, and the bed undefiled....”
+Hebrews 13:4

 Kisses Kindling is critical because the divorce rate among Christians is mounting steadily, increasing the overall national US divorce rate of 39 percent, according to recent studies.
 The antithesis of God is eroding the church with divorce.
 The church is comprised of families.
-Breaking up families with divorce, destroys the congregation.
-I have seen it personally.
-The church I attended for more than 25 years suffered 15 divorces in that time largely due to a lack of counseling about issues like intimacy—conversations that would never occur from the pulpit.
+But breaking up families with divorce destroys the congregation.
+This writer has seen it personally.
+The church attended for more than 25 years suffered 15 divorces in that time largely due to a lack of counseling about issues like intimacy—conversations that never occurred from the pulpit.

 Kisses Kindling by Jarrette Fellows Jr., is available at Amazon.com, Barnes & Noble, Alibris.com, Google Books, Dymocks, and www,archwaypublishing.com